Academic Writing - http://ecdev.hku.hk/acadgrammar/general/main.htm

 This section goes beyond conventional grammar to take a critical perspective on language use.
 It looks at delicacy in language use, and how writers communicate their values and stances on issues.
 It also looks at problems with tenses, articles, and logical connectors

 * Remember, this advice is meant to apply to academic writing in the Arts and Social Sciences in general.
-If you're looking for specific advice on writing an
+If you're looking for specific advice on writing an essay, literature review, or research report, return to the Home page and go directly to those pages.

 Interpretation